saby-gaby/Senioren-Treff-Full-Stack-MERN/README.md

 ### How to use this Project

-In the backend folder, create an .env file with your data as shown in the .env.emple file.
+In the backend folder, create an .env file with your data as shown in the .env.example file.
 After that execute the following commands for both frontend and backend folders:

 <pre><code>npm install</code></pre>